-However, access to renewable electricity will also be a limiting factor in the future and energy efficient technologies the key.
-Due to a significant energy input in form of steam preferably from industrial waste heat, Steam Electrolysis based on Solid Oxide Electrolysis Cells (SOEC) achieves outstanding electrical efficiencies.
+Clean Hydrogen from renewable energies is key to a successful cross-sectoral energy transition enabling the EU’s low-carbon economy goal in 2050.
+However, access to renewable electricity will be a limiting factor in the future and energy efficient technologies will still be important.
+Due to a significant energy input in form of steam preferably from industrial waste heat, High-Temperature Electrolysis based on Solid Oxide Electrolysis Cells (SOEC) achieves outstanding electrical efficiencies.

 - Electrolyser scale-up to 720 kWel,AC producing 200 Nm³/h (18 kg/h)